16-year-old Jeannette boy ordered to trial as adult on charges of shooting 17-year-old

 After the victim told both Ingrams that his older brother was not home, the victim said he told Brandon Ingram that he'd "stand in" for his older brother and fight him outside.

 The victim's mother testified when she heard the "shooting" comment from Brandon Ingram, she retrieved a handgun for her family's safety.
-Ciaramitaro noted as he questioned the woman that her firearm was legally purchased and that she has a valid "concealed carry permit."
+Ciaramitaro noted as he questioned the woman that her firearm was purchased legally and she has a valid "concealed carry permit."

-The victim and his mother both testified that the Ingram brothers walked away, but returned to the residence with several other people about an hour later.
+The victim and his mother testified that the Ingram brothers walked away but returned to the residence with several other people about an hour later.
 In the meantime, the victim's mother said she telephoned her 19-year-old son, who said he did not know Desean Ingram.

 When the Ingrams returned, the 17-year-old victim and his mother said Brandon Ingram agreed to a physical altercation outside.

-The victim said he looked toward Desean Ingram, saw the ninth grader pull a handgun from under his jacket and point it towards him.
+The victim said he looked toward Desean Ingram and saw the ninth grader pull a handgun from under his jacket and point it toward him.

 "I just got up and started running up the hill (on Locust Street).
 I turned and could see him firing shots at me," the boy said.